“What do you want?”

 All these questions I have heard many times over the past decade of personal development.
 But there was one step missing before making that list of things that could bring me back to myself…

-I could shine, but only onstage.
-I couldn’t do anything that would disappoint.
+I was allowed to shine, but only onstage.
+I wasn’t free to do anything that would disappoint.
 Everything I did had to be “approved.”
 It really is no wonder that I could actually do ANYTHING on my own.
 And why I keep making so many mistakes!!
 (Going through a second divorce by now, getting fired, etc…)

 The day in therapy that she told me “You get to want what you want,” was the turning point for me.